Hasnatrasool163/Social-Network-Friend-Recommendation-System/README.md

-Social Network Friend Recommendation System project is a fantastic way for students to apply graph theory concepts in a real-world context.
-Here’s an in-depth breakdown of this idea:
+Social Network Friend Recommendation System ✨

+A Social Network Friend Recommendation System is an exciting project that leverages graph theory concepts to simulate real-world social networks.
+This project allows students to explore data structures and algorithms while building a feature-rich application similar to popular social media platforms.

-Project Overview
+🔍 Project Overview

+In this project:

-In this project, each user in a social network is represented as a node (or vertex) in a graph.
-Friend relationships are represented by edges connecting nodes.
-By constructing and traversing this graph, the system can offer useful social insights, such as mutual friends and friend recommendations.
-This mirrors the functionality of social media platforms that suggest friends based on shared connections.
+Each user is represented as a node (or vertex) in a graph.

+Friendships between users are represented as edges connecting the nodes.

+By constructing and traversing this graph, the system provides valuable social insights, such as identifying mutual friends and recommending new connections.
+This mimics the friend suggestion features of popular social media platforms.

-Key Features and Functions
+🔧 Key Features and Functions

-        ◦ Add Friends - Allow users to create friendships.
+1. 🧩 Add Friends

+Enable users to form new friendships by creating edges between their nodes in the graph.

+2. ❌ Delete Friends

-        ◦ Delete Friends - Allow users to break friendships.
+Allow users to break friendships by removing edges from the graph.

-        ◦ Display Mutual Friends - Help users find mutual friends they share with another user.
+3. 🧳 Display Mutual Friends

+Help users discover mutual friends shared with another user by analyzing shared connections in the graph.

-        ◦ Suggest Potential Friends Based on Common Connections - Recommend friends-of-friends, as they are likely to have more in common and be open to forming new connections.
+4. 🔍 Friend Recommendations

+Suggest new friends by identifying friends-of-friends (nodes connected through mutual edges), as these users are more likely to have shared interests or connections.

+5. 🖊️ User Posting System

+Create a real-time activity feed:

-        ◦ User Posting System- Allows users to make posts, which are stored and displayed in the order they were created, following an FCFS (queue-based) approach.
+Users can make posts, which are stored in First-Come, First-Served (FCFS) order.

-        This feature helps create a real-time feed of user activities.
+Posts are displayed sequentially, simulating a timeline or feed feature.

+🌟 Why Choose This Project?

+Hands-On Graph Theory: Practical application of graph traversal algorithms.

+Real-World Relevance: Simulates functionality used by major social media platforms.

+Interactive Features: Engages users with dynamic interactions and personalized recommendations.

+Scalable Design: Can be expanded to include more advanced features like community detection, trending topics, and more.

+Build your own Social Network Friend Recommendation System and dive into the world of graph theory, algorithms, and real-world problem-solving! 🚀
 ![DashboardPage](https://github.com/user-attachments/assets/5cf3989b-4808-452d-afc3-476860c5cd3b)

 Contact at hasnatrasool163@gmail.com for complete project with javafx gui frontend.